raveneyex/cybertarot/README.md

 The `-s` option performs a reading using the supplied `<spread>`.
 If no `<spread>` parameter is supplied an error will be thrown.

-A list of available spreads can be queried using the `-a` option.

 Usage: `cybertarot -s <spread>`

 ### The `-l` option